charleennewland/blog/kaizen_workshops.md

 </p>
 <h5 align="center"> Image 1: Kaizen Flag - Imai 1997 [2]</h5>

-The flag suggests that driving improvements should be part of everyone’s job, and the same applies to maintaining standards, while innovation is the responsibility of top and middle management.
+The flag suggests that driving improvements should be part of everyone’s job, and the same applies to maintaining standards, while innovation should be the responsibility of top and middle management.

 Kaizen employs a bottom-up approach with a focus on waste elimination.
 For more information on the types of waste, you can refer to my article on [continuous improvement](https://github.com/charleennewland/blog/blob/main/operational_excellence_pt1.md).
 Kaizen is simply a method that encourages worker participation, as mentioned in [4], and is promoted through various types of kaizen activities such as suggestions, kaizen teams, and kaizen events.
 Participation in these activities is typically seen as a way to develop key skills in employees.